buidai123/Kaggle_VSCode_Remote_SSH/README.md

 ## Using the SSH Setup on Kaggle

+- Create a Kaggle notebook, choose your desired GPU, adjust persistence if needed, enable internet access.

 <img src="images/kaggle1.png" width="200" height="300">

-Create a Kaggle notebook, choose your desired GPU, adjust persistence if needed, enable internet access, and run the following commands in a notebook cell:
+- Run the following commands in a notebook cell:
 ```bash
 %%bash
 # Step 1: Clone the repository, install requirements, and set permissions